 - Delivering comprehensive and deeper savings for Commercial and Industrial customers.
-Through its financing products, the Green Bank provides an important tool to help customers pay for more comprehensive projects. - Stretching and expanding the impact of funds from Commercial and Industrial customers.

-The Green Bank will work with the C&LM programs to maximize the use of Green Bank financing products, which leverage ratepayer dollars to bring private capital into the Connecticut clean energy market and catalyze solutions that address the needs of sectors that have traditionally lacked investment activity.
-By accessing this funding, the C&LM programs expand the impact of their ratepayer dollars.

-- Scaling and broadening the reach of programs to provide services to new or underserved markets. - The Green Bank's financing products can help overcome the cost barrier to efficiency for those in new or underserved markets.
+Through its financing products, the Green Bank provides an important tool to help customers pay for more comprehensive projects. - Stretching and expanding the impact of funds from Commercial and Industrial customers. - The Green Bank will work with the C&LM programs to maximize the use of Green Bank financing products, which leverage ratepayer dollars to bring private capital into the Connecticut clean energy market.
+By accessing this funding, the C&LM programs expand the impact of their ratepayer dollars. - Scaling and broadening the reach of programs to provide services to new or underserved markets. - The Green Bank's financing products can help overcome the cost barrier to efficiency for those in new or underserved markets.
 The Green Bank will work with the C&LM programs to refine its new and existing products to help penetrate these markets. - Mainstreaming efficiency and continued shift toward changing the energy efficiency marketplace.